1. Practice Policies

 7. If a client is in therapy or being treated by order of a court of law, or if information is obtained for the purpose of rendering an expert’s report to an attorney.

-If we see each other accidentally outside of the therapy office, I will not acknowledge you first.
-Your right to privacy and confidentiality is of the utmost importance to me, and I do not wish to jeopardize your privacy.
-However, if you acknowledge me first, I will be more than happy to speak briefly with you but feel it appropriate not to engage in any lengthy discussions in public or outside of the therapy office.
+If you are to accidentally encounter any of our team members outside of the therapy office, we will not acknowledge you first.
+Your right to privacy and confidentiality is of the utmost importance to us, and we do not wish to jeopardize your privacy.
+However, if you acknowledge any of us first, we will be more than happy to speak briefly with you but feel it appropriate not to engage in any lengthy discussions in public or outside of the therapy office.

 4. Teletherapy Consent, Policies and Agreement